numerica-ideas/community/architecture/scalability-types-in-software-architecture/README.md

 Contrary to the precedent, it’s easier to apply this approach and to manage vertically scaled systems.
 But if it’s the only method that our system benefited from, we should watch it carefully since there’s a big risk of downtimes.

 ### Mixed Scaling
-In reality, depending on the system, it’s possible to mix up both scaling types in order to reach our goals, putting together the vertical and horizontal ways for our App to be as responsive as possible according to our target.
+In reality, depending on the system, it’s possible to mix up both scalability types in order to reach our goals, putting together the vertical and horizontal ways for our App to be as responsive as possible according to our target.

 ## Scaling Policies
 There are many approaches for the scaling activities to be launched so that our infrastructure changes to accommodate the traffic, the most common are: